 y^=b0+b1x\hat{y} = b_0 + b_1x

-The slope b1b_1 tells you the predicted change in yy for a one-unit increase in xx, if a straight-line pattern is a reasonable approximation over the range you care about.
+Here y^\hat{y} is the predicted outcome, b0b_0 is the intercept, and b1b_1 is the slope.
+The slope b1b_1 gives the predicted change in yy for a one-unit increase in xx, provided a straight-line pattern is a reasonable approximation over the range you care about.

 Multiple linear regression: several predictors, one numerical outcome